Daniel Innerarity: Biography

 Daniel Innerarity (1959) is a professor of political and social philosophy, Ikerbasque researcher at the University of the Basque Country, director of the Instituto de Gobernanza Democrática and Chair Artificial Intelligence and Democracy at the School of Transnational Governance (European University Institute of Florence).
-Former fellow of the Fundación Alexander von Humboldt at the University of Munich, visiting professor at the University of Paris 1-Sorbonne former Chair of Intercultural Studies at Georgetown University, distinguished Visiting Chair at the Catholic University of Lisbon, visiting researcher at the Max Planck Institute of Heidelberg and visiting fellow in the London School of Economics and Political Science.
+He is a former fellow of the Fundación Alexander von Humboldt at LMU Munich, visiting professor at the University of Paris 1-Sorbonne, former Chair of Intercultural Studies at Georgetown University, distinguished Visiting Chair at the Catholic University of Lisbon, visiting researcher at the Max Planck Institute of Heidelberg, and visiting fellow in the London School of Economics and Political Science.
 He is currently Directeur d'Études Associé de la Maison des Sciences de l'Homme (Paris).
-He has been professor in the Department of Philosophy of the University of Zaragoza (Spain).
+He has been professor at the Department of Philosophy of the University of Zaragoza (Spain).